by Jane Lake

 For visual instructions, watch a one-minute video on making homemade nectar.

-If ants are a problem at your feeder, make a homemade ant moat to keep them away.
 You’ll need a spray can cap, wire, and silicone caulking or hot glue.
 Simply drill or pierce a tiny hole in the middle of the cap, just large enough for the wire.
 Bend a hook on both ends of the wire and caulk around the hole to seal.
-Fill the cap with water.
-This moat should prevent ants from getting into your hummingbird food.
-Top up the water as needed to keep the ants away.

-Since hummingbirds are territorial, you may want to hang at least two feeders – one in the back yard and one in the front, to accomodate as many hummingbirds as you can.
-Hanging the feeders in a shady spot will discourage fermentation and spoilage of the nectar.
+Since hummingbirds are territorial, you might consider hanging at least two feeders – one in the back yard and one in the front, thus accommodating as many hummingbirds as you can.
+Hanging the feeders in a shady spot discourages fermentation and nectar spoilage.

 Make a Hummingbird Feeder